SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/ssh-into-sessions.rst

 local machine, but not on the remote host.
 You need to install them on the remote host every time you connect to a session.

-To install extensions that are already installed in you VS Code on the remote host, click on the "Extensions" icon in the Primary Sidebar (or press ``Ctrl+Shift+X`` or ``Cmd+Shift+X``).
+To install extensions that are already installed in your VS Code on the remote host, click on the "Extensions" icon in the Primary Sidebar (or press ``Ctrl+Shift+X`` or ``Cmd+Shift+X``).
 In the "Extensions" panel, you can see the list of all the extensions installed on your local machine or on the SSH